egrosdou01/personal-blog/blog/2024-07-18-rke2-cilium/cilium-cluster-mesh-rke2.md

 ## Step 4: Validate Cilium Cluster Mesh

-As we do not use the cilium CLI, to ensure the Cilium cluster mesh works as expected, we will exec into the cilium daemonset and check the required details.
+As we do not use the Cilium CLI, to ensure the Cilium cluster mesh works as expected, we will exec into the cilium daemonset and check the required details.

 ```bash
 $ kubectl get ds -n kube-system | grep -i cilium